kata-containers/ci/VMs/metrics/README.md

 2. Perform a few runs (>= 3).
 Expect them to fail the `checkmetrics` check.
 3. Analyse the logs or the JSON files from those logs to determine the values your system produces.
-4. Edit the `checkmetrics.toml` file in the distro subdir on the agent machine.
+4. Edit the `checkmetrics.toml` file in the distro subdirectory on the agent machine.
 5. Disable the slave in your Jenkins Master, and wait for all builds to finish.
 One trick is to change any relevant slave label from say `metrics` to `metricsX` to stop new jobs being scheduled on that slave.